Orcalcium/OpenGL-Project-Template/ReadMe.md

 # OpenGL Project Template

-This project is a template for learning OpenGL in a Windows environment.
+This project is a corss-platform template for learning OpenGL in a Windows or Linux environment.
 It includes a CMake configuration, GLAD for loading OpenGL functions, and GLFW for creating windows and handling input.
 The provided CMake configuration allows you to build the project using command line tools, making it easy to compile and run the project on Windows without opening Visual Studio.

 ## Project Structure